Horseman, Pass By: Reception

-In a review for The New York Times, Wayne Gard positively reviewed the debut novel, writing: "McMurtry has not only a sharp ear for dialogue but a gift of expression that easily could blossom in more important works".
+In a review for The New York Times, Wayne Gard positively reviewed the debut novel, writing: "McMurtry has not only a sharp ear for dialogue but a gift of expression that easily could blossom in more important works."
 Academics have noted the originality of the novel within the Western genre.
 William Bloodworth described the novel as a realistic portrait of the cowboy, in comparison to the more typical quixotic version.
 He wrote: "The landscape of the Old West exists primarily in the dreams and fantasies of the main characters".

+Film adaptation

+Horseman, Pass By was adapted into the Academy Award-winning film Hud, released by Paramount Pictures in May 1963.
+It was directed by Martin Ritt from a screenplay by Irving Ravetch and Harriet Frank Jr., with a cast featuring Paul Newman (Hud), Melvyn Douglas (Homer), and Brandon deWilde (Lonnie).
+The film adaptation makes several significant changes to the source material, notably shifting focus onto Hud as the antihero protagonist, and changing the Black housekeeper Halmea to a white woman named Alma (played by Patricia Neal).

+The film won three Oscars (Best Actress for Neal, Best Supporting Actor for Douglas, and Best Cinematography (Black-and-White)) out of seven total nominations.
+In 2018, the film was selected for preservation in the National Film Registry by the Library of Congress.